rionam/website/content/en/docs/setup/pick-right-solution.md

 When you are ready to scale up to more machines and higher availability, a [hosted solution](#hosted-solutions) is the easiest to create and maintain.

-[Turnkey cloud solutions](#turnkey-cloud-solutions) require only a few commands to create and cover a wide range of cloud providers.
+[Turnkey cloud solutions](#turnkey-cloud-solutions) require only a few commands to create, and cover a wide range of cloud providers.
 [On-Premises turnkey cloud solutions](#on-premises-turnkey-cloud-solutions) have the simplicity of the turnkey cloud solution combined with the security of your own private network.

 If you already have a way to configure hosting resources, use [kubeadm](/docs/setup/independent/create-cluster-kubeadm/) to easily bring up a cluster with a single command per machine.